slimtoolkit/slim/README.md

 - `--change-data value` - Include changes for the files that match the data pattern (regex).
 Value formats: `<data regex>` | `dump:<output type>:<path pattern>:<data regex>` | `::<path pattern>:<data regex>` | `:::<data regex>` where `output type` is `console` or a directory name.
 If `value` starts with `dump:` the match will be 'dumped' to the selected `output type`. [can use this flag multiple times]
 - `--change-data-hash value` - Include changes for the files that match the provided data hashes (sha1).
 Value formats: `<sha1 hash>` | `dump:<output type>:<sha1 hash>` | `::<sha1 hash>` where `output type` is `console` or a directory name.
 If `value` starts with `dump:` the match will be 'dumped' to the selected `output type`. [can use this flag multiple times]
 - `--reuse-saved-image` - Reuse saved container image (default: true).
-- `--top-changes-max` - Maximum number of top changes to track (defalt: 20).
+- `--top-changes-max` - Maximum number of top changes to track (default: 20).
 - `--hash-data` - Generate file data hashes (default: false).
 - `--detect-duplicates` - Detect duplicate files based on their hashes (default: true).
 - `--show-duplicates` - Show all discovered duplicate file paths (default: false).
 - `--show-special-perms` - Show files with special permissions (setuid,setgid,sticky) (default: true)
 - `--detect-utf8` - Detect utf8 files and optionally extract the discovered utf8 file content (possible values: "true" or "dump" or "dump:output_target.tgz" or "dump:output_target.tgz::max_size_bytes" or "dump:output_target.tgz:::max_size_bytes").
-- `--detect-all-certs` - Detect all certifcate files
+- `--detect-all-certs` - Detect all certificate files
-- `--detect-all-cert-pks` - Detect all certifcate private key files
+- `--detect-all-cert-pks` - Detect all certificate private key files
 - `--detect-identities` - Detect system identities (users, groups) and their properties (default: true)
 - `--change-match-layers-only` - Show only layers with change matches (default: false).
 - `--export-all-data-artifacts` - TAR archive file path to export all text data artifacts (if value is set to `.` then the archive file path defaults to `./data-artifacts.tar`)